 When charged with second-degree drug possession or sale, it is because you were believed to have been in possession of up to 6 grams or more of meth, cocaine, or heroin; 50 grams or more of a narcotic other than meth, heroin, or cocaine; or more than 50 grams or 100 doses of amphetamine or hallucinogens.
 You can also be charged with second-degree possession if you are believed to have had 50 kilograms or more of marijuana.

 If you are believed to have sold 3 grams or more of meth, cocaine or heroin, then you could be charged with a second-degree drug offense.

 Regardless of why you were charged, you need a solid and competent defense attorney in your corner advocating for you and your future.

 Jennifer Speas is a powerful advocate against drug charges.
 She has helped many individuals throughout Minneapolis, St. Paul, and the Twin Cities obtain fair results in their cases.
 However, she has also helped them get into the diversion programs they need to avoid future issues with drug use and drug possession.
 Not only do you get a drug crime defense attorney in Minneapolis who will use the law and her experience to fight for you, but you also get the compassion and understanding that you need throughout the process.

 Contact A Drug Crime Defense Attorney In Minneapolis

 There are five degrees of drug crimes, making second-degree the next to the highest offense.
 If you have been accused of a drug crime, it is important to call Jennifer Speas immediately so work can begin on your case.
 With the right defense, you can secure the best result in your case.
-To learn more about your rights and options, contact the Speas Law Firm, P.A. at 612-333-6160 to request a initial consultation.
+To learn more about your rights and options, contact the Speas Law Firm, P.A., at 612-333-6160 to request an initial consultation.